SynapseWeb/PyReconstruct/readme.md

 5. Press and hold the `left mouse button` while tracing the outline of an object.
 6. Release the `left mouse button` to finish the trace.
 7. To draw a polygon, click multiple points along an object and finish by right-clicking.

+There are three different tools to create traces:
+1. Closed Trace (c): this tool will create a closed polygon (keeping only the exterior)
+2. Open Trace (o): this tool will create an open polyline
+3. Stamp (s): this tool will create a trace the shape of the trace displayed on the palette.
+The created trace is centered on the mouse, and its size can be changed by modifying its radius through the trace palette.

+The Knife tool (k) can be used to trim traces.
+This can only be done on **one selected trace** at a time.

 Remember, you can pan and zoom while tracing without changing to the pan/zoom tool.